-Marine habitats are essential for our health, our quality of life and the maintenance of our economy.
-Accurately identifying habitat services and anticipating how they will be impacted by changing activities will provide the basis for supporting the implementation of effective protection measures.
-This information will also be important to generate a collective commitment to marine habitats.
+Marine habitats are critical to our health, quality of life, and economic sustainability.
+Accurately identifying the services provided by habitats and anticipating how they will be affected by changing activities will provide a basis to support the implementation of effective protection measures.
+This information will also be important in generating a collective commitment to marine habitats.

-Habitats do not need to be managed overall, but the uses that are made of them and the pressures that are exerted on them do.
-To do this, Marha uses already established methods for identifying and classifying the different pressures identified on marine habitats, characterizing the sensitivity of the habitats to these different pressures, and then evaluating these pressures through local studies to quantify the uses.
-This work makes it possible to identify the sectors in which the accumulation of pressures is greater than the tolerance of natural habitats and imposes pressure reduction measures.
+Habitats do not need to be managed globally, but the uses and pressures on them do.
+To do this, Marha uses already established methods to identify and classify the different pressures identified on marine habitats, to characterize the sensitivity of the habitats to these different pressures, and then to evaluate these pressures through local studies to quantify the uses.
+This work makes it possible to identify the sectors in which the accumulation of pressures is greater than the tolerance of natural habitats and to impose measures to reduce the pressures.